 Another of the dangerous critters common to North Texas is the western cottonmouth or water moccasin, according to the University of Texas at Arlington.
 The good news about this snake is that, unlike the copperhead who has a bit of a temper, these guys not only warn you when about to bite but also will get the hell away from you if possible.

 Texans can find cottonmouths in pretty much all aquatic environments, such as marshes, swamps, slow-moving streams, lakes, ponds and rivers.
 Whenever they are in danger, cottonmouths vibrate their tails and squirt a strong musk smell (gross, I know).
 Sometimes, they will run or become motionless to try and hide.
 Sometimes they will open their mouths as a warning.
-Regardless, if you approach a cottonmouth doing any of these things, it’s basically giving you the middle finger.
-You should absolutely stay away.
+Regardless, if you approach a cottonmouth doing any of these things, it’s basically giving you the middle finger, and you should absolutely stay away.

-The snakes are usually about 2-3 feet long.
-A cottonmouth has a flat, broad head, upturned snout, cat-like eyes, a thick body and a slim tail.
+The snakes are usually about 2-3 feet long with a flat, broad head, upturned snout, cat-like eyes, a thick body and a slim tail.
 Coloration ranges from dark brown to black with a pale stripe extending from behind the eye to the back of the head.